flashcordon/big-history/Systeme-Terre.md

 ## L'influence de l'Humanité

+- Vegetation greenness has been increasing globally since at least 1981, when satellite technology enabled large- scale vegetation monitoring.
+The greening phenomenon, together with warming, sea- level rise and sea- ice decline, represents highly credible evidence of anthropogenic climate change.
+- Greening is pronounced over intensively farmed or afforested areas, such as in China and India, reflecting human activities.
+However, strong greening also occurs in biomes with low human footprint, such as the Arctic, where global change drivers play a dominant role.
+Vegetation models suggest that CO2 fertilization is the main driver of greening on the global scale, with other factors being notable at the regional scale.
+Modelling indicates that greening could mitigate global warming by increasing the carbon sink on land and altering biogeophysical processes, mainly evaporative cooling.
+- Afforestation
+The conversion of treeless
+lands to forests through
+planting trees.
+- satellite- based remote sensing has enabled continuous estimation of a few important metrics, including vegetation greenness, since the 1980s
+- This ‘vegetation greening’
+is defined as a statistically significant increase in annual or seasonal vegetation greenness at a location resulting, for instance, from increases in average leaf size, leaf number per plant, plant density, species composition, duration of green- leaf presence due to changes in the growing season and increases in the number of crops grown per year
+- Lucht et al.14 and Xu et al.10 revealed that warming has eased climatic constraints, facilitating increasing vegetation greenness over the high latitudes.
+Zhu et al.11 further investigated key drivers of greenness trends and concluded that CO2 fertilization is a major factor driving vegetation greening at the global scale.
+Subsequent studies based on fine- resolution and medium- resolution satellite data13 have shown the critical role of land- surface history, including afforestation and agricultural intensification, in enhancing vegetation greenness.
+- Greener vegetation not only results from climatic and atmospheric changes but also feeds back to the climate through biogeochemical and biogeophysical processes.
+These feedbacks are often studied with Earth system models (ESMs), in which vegetation is coupled with the atmosphere and the hydrologic cycle17.
+ESM- based studies have demonstrated that greening can accelerate the hydrologic cycle by increasing the amount of water transpired by plants, alter the energy exchange between land and the atmosphere, and affect atmospheric circulation patterns18,19
+- Warming is the major cause of greening in boreal and Arctic biomes, but has negative effects on greening in the tropics.
+• Greening was found to mitigate global warming through enhanced land carbon uptake and evaporative cooling, but might also lead to decreased albedo that could potentially cause local warming.
+• Greening enhances transpiration, a process that reduces soil moisture and runoff locally, but can either amplify or reduce runoff and soil moisture regionally through altering the pattern of precipitation.
+- Chen et al.13 showed that leaf area increased by
+5.4 million km2 over 2000–2017, an area equivalent to
+the areal extent of the Amazon rainforest13
+- Regions with the greatest greening trend include northern Alaska and Canada, the low- Arctic parts of eastern Canada and Siberia, and regions of Scandinavia
+- The increase of
+vegetation greenness is especially strong in agricultural regions (for example, India13) and recently afforested areas (for example, China13,39); collectively, China and India alone contribute more than 30% of the total net increase in the global LAI13. leaf area index (LAI).
+- substantial uncertainties remain in the tropical vegetation greenness estimations due to the saturation effects of greenness indices in dense vegetation41 and contamination by clouds and aerosols4
+- Several factors are thought to impact vegetation greening, including rising atmospheric CO2 concentrations, climate change, nitrogen deposition and land- use changes.
+However, nonlinear impacts and interactions make it challenging to quantify the individual contribution of these factors to the observed greening trend.
+- As CO2 is the substrate for photosynthesis, rising atmospheric CO2 concentration can enhance photosynthesis66 by accelerating the rate of carboxylation; this process is known as the ‘CO2 fertilization effect’.
+In addition, increased CO2 concentrations can also enhance vegetation greenness by partially closing leaf stomata, leading to enhanced water- use efficiency67, which should relax water limitation to plant growth, particularly over semi- arid regions
+- rising CO2 is the dominant driver of vegetation greening, accounting for nearly 70% of global LAI trend since the 1980s
+- climate
+change, such as anthropogenic warming and regional trends in precipitation, is a dominant driver of greenness changes over 28% of the global vegetated area11.
+The global contribution of climate change to increasing greenness is only 8% (Fig. 4a), however, because impacts of climate change on vegetation greenness vary between regions11.
+For example, warming could reduce vegetation growth in the tropics84, where ambient temperature is close to vegetation optimal temperature85, but warming significantly increases vegetation greenness in the boreal and Arctic regions86 by enhancing metabolism87 and extending the growing season59,88,89
+- However, this positive impact of anthropogenic warming on greenness appears to have weakened during the past four decades90,91, when the correlation coefficient between temperature and greenness decreased by more than 50%90,91, suggesting a possible saturation of future greening in response to warmer temperature.
+- Like climate change, land-use change exerts a considerable but highly spatially variable influence on greenness changes11,13 (Fig. 4).
+Specifically, deforestation dominates the tropics101,102, while afforestation increases forest area over temperate regions
+- particularly in China, where the forest area has increased by more than 20% since the 1980s
+- Greening increases the amount of photosynthetically active sunlight that is absorbed by vegetation and, thus, enhances productivity112,113
+- Enhanced vegetation productivity increases terrestrial carbon storage, slowing down anthropogenic climate warming117.
+For example, about 29% of anthropogenic CO2 emissions since the 1980s have been offset by the land carbon sink (2.5 ± 1.0 PgC year−1)111
+- Multiple lines of evidence,
+including analyses from DGVMs, atmospheric inversion models and the residual land sink (the mass balance residual of anthropogenic CO2 emissions, atmospheric CO2 growth rate and ocean CO2 budget), confirm the increasing magnitude of the global land carbon sink since the 1980s111
+- the trend in the land carbon sink has further accelerated since the late 1990s120,121.
+For example, the rate of update during 1998–2012 was three times that of 1980–1988 (0.17 PgC year−2 in comparison with 0.05 PgC year−2)121, attributed to afforestation- induced greening in the temperate Northern Hemisphere13,121
+- Recent DGVM studies122,123
+have further confirmed that the carbon sink during the 2000s was partly driven by afforestation and forest regrowth in East Asia and Europe124.
+The extensive greening over croplands, however, has probably contributed less to the carbon sink, because only a minor portion of assimilated carbon by crops remain sequestered due to crop harvest.
+- Vegetation greening modulates water cycling.
+Land water losses to the atmosphere occur through ET, which includes transpiration (60–90% of the total land ET134–136) and evaporation.
+Greening increases water losses through an extended area of leaves performing transpiration137.
+A larger foliage area reduces the bare ground surface from which soil evaporation occurs, but increases the re- evaporation of rainfall intercepted by leaves138, so that greening can cause the net evaporation to either increase or decrease.
+Various remote- sensing-based ET estimates consistently point to a significant increase in global terrestrial ET over the past four decades, suggesting an intensified water exchange between the land and the atmosphere concurrent with the greening trend139.
+More than half of the global ET increase since the 1980s has been attributed to vegetation greening138,139
+- Greening impacts the
+exchange of energy between the land and the atmosphere, which ultimately leads to modifications in surface air temperature150.
+Greening increases ET, which cools the surface through evaporative cooling19,150, but greener canopies have a lower albedo than bare ground and absorb more sunlight, which can result in a larger sensible heat flux.
+This enhanced sensible heat warms the land surface, an effect called albedo warming151
+- The net effect of greening on surface air temperature in many cases can be viewed as the balance between evaporative cooling and albedo warming152,153, which was estimated globally to be −0.9 W m−2 from evaporative cooling and +0.1 W m−2 from albedo warming
+- When all the aforementioned impacts of vegetation greening on near- surface air temperature were simulated in coupled ESMs driven by the satellite- based greening since the 1980s, the results suggested a net cooling trend by 12% ± 3% of the concurrent observed warming rate19
+- Widespread vegetation greening since the 1980s is one of the most notable characteristics of biosphere change in the Anthropocene.
+Greening has significantly enhanced the land carbon sink, intensified the hydrologic cycle and cooled the land surface at the global scale
+- Considerable uncertainties remain in ESM projections on if and where vegetation greening will occur.
+Recent studies have identified several processes causing vegetation browning in some regions, including forest diebacks170, insect35 and disease outbreaks171, thermokarst development172, human mismanagement36,173, destructive logging174 and industrial development175.
+These emerging threats could lead to unexpected changes in vegetation greenness relative to our current projections (such as the projections shown in Figs 2e–h,5), since these processes are under- represented in ESMs.
 - About 85 percent of Earth’s ice-free lands is covered by vegetation.
 The area covered by all the green leaves on Earth is equal to, on average, 32 percent of Earth’s total surface area - oceans, lands and permanent ice sheets combined.
 - increased vegetation growth during the recent decades, known as the “Greening Earth”, has a strong cooling effect on the land due to increased efficiency of heat and water vapor transfer to the atmosphere.
 - NASA satellites have been observing increased green cover on land, which is thought to be due to intensive agriculture to feed growing populations and ambitious tree-planting programs – for example, the so-called “Green Great Wall” in China.